chandan5362/Blog/MyBlog/content/static/portfolio.md

 **S**o far, I have worked on some cool projects including both university projects and side projects.
 I also have a very good experience of working in the industries remotely (part time).

-On this page, I will let you know about my `past works` and `present works`.
-I am a vivid learner and love to write about my learning and cool tech stuff.
+On this page, I will let you know about my `past` and `present`works.
+I am a vivid learner and love to write about my learning and interesting tech stuff.
 Though I am not a good writer, it takes a lot of efforts while writing  blogs.
 In case you love my works and posts, feel free to ping me on [linkedin](https://www.linkedin.com/in/chandan5362/) or atleast, leave a comment in the comment section.

 I also work as a **freelancer.** To know more about my freelance work, head over to my [profile](https://www.freelancer.in/u/chandan5362).
 My areas of work and interests are Python, Machine learning, Deep Learning, Data Science, Computer vision , Natural Language Processing, Data pipelining using Apache airflow.
-In case  you need any help related to any of the above mentioned topics, feel free to get back to me on [linkedin](https://www.linkedin.com/in/chandan5362/).
+In case  you need any help related to any of the aforementioned topics, feel free to ping me on [linkedin](https://www.linkedin.com/in/chandan5362/).

 ### Work Experiences (past and present)